StaudiglLab/code4LowFreqEyeMovs/datafiles/README.txt

-The full dataset of the study will be made available upon publication.
+Electrode layout files are now available for plotting.
+The full dataset from the study will be made available upon publication.